-Communal areas Repair category 2 Notes General wear and tear was noted including decay to external joinery, cracked plaster work, a failed (misted) window and evidence of water ingress internally in places.
+Communal areas Repair category 2 Notes General wear and tear was noted including cracked plasterwork, worn decoration and decay to external joinery.
+High damp readings were obtained to some internal wall linings.
 Patch repair and regular ongoing maintenance should be anticipated.
 Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.